Bachelor of Science Degree

 Specific requirements for IS majors include:

-- Minimum of two courses: one course shall be either Finite or Discrete Mathematics (MAT 115 or MAT 413) with a grade of C or better, and one course selected from Calculus (not precalculus), Linear Algebra, or Statistics.
+- Minimum of two courses: one course shall be Finite Mathematics (MAT 115) with a grade of C or better, and one course selected from Calculus (not precalculus), Linear Algebra, or Statistics.
 IS Majors are encouraged to take additional mathematics courses.

 - Two courses: one course shall be a General Education Natural Science course; a second Natural Science course shall incorporate a lab.